SinZ163/StardewDumper/README.md

 # Stardew Dumper
 This is intended for helping maintain ocmmunity wiki's for Stardew Valley

+## Dependencies
+To compile and build the Mod, requires Visual Studio 2019 To run the Post Processing step, requires Node.JS LTS and Yarn installed

 ## Usage
 1. Compile and build the StardewDumper mod
 2. Launch Stardew Valley and load a save